 Sometimes you have to make a leap into the unknown in order to take the next step in your career progression.

-“When I’m giving advice on whether a candidate should make a move or stay put, I concentrate on the platform and their long-term career goals rather than money,” said Mike Karp, the CEO of recruitment firm Options Group.
-“Does the position offer more responsibility – a broader mandate?”
+“When I’m giving advice on whether a candidate should make a move or stay put, I concentrate on the platform and their long-term career goals rather than money,” says Mike Karp, the CEO of recruitment firm Options Group.
+“Does the position offer more responsibility – a broader mandate?"

 5. Be wary of being perceived as a job-hopper